Financial Forecasts

-Do you know what will happen if your supplier increases their prices by 2%?
-Do you have enough cash flow to hire an additional employee?
-Will you be able to afford the upcoming expansion?
-Or will you need to look for outside investments?
+Do you know what happens if your supplier raises prices by 2%?
+Do you have enough working capital to hire a new employee?
+Can you afford your next expansion, or will you need outside investment?

-From simple projections to complex financial models, we are here to answer your most critical financial questions.
+From simple projections to complex financial models, we’re here to help answer your most important questions.

 The AICPA defines financial forecasts as “Prospective financial statements that present, to the best of the responsible party’s knowledge and belief, an entity’s expected financial position, results of operations, and cash flows.”
 In other words, financial forecasts are financial statements built to reflect what your company’s financial standing will be in the future, given that all variables stay on their normal course of action.